-When the Amsterdam UMC Imaging Center opens in 2019, it will add unique features to the Netherlands’ already thriving health and life sciences cluster.
-First, it is by far the biggest concentration of cutting-edge medical imaging techniques in Europe.
-Second, as home to the latest innovations in diagnosis-support, it will allow radiologists and nuclear physicians to better examine the anatomical structures and physiological, metabolic and molecular processes of the human body.
+Amsterdam UMC Imaging Center adds unique features to the Netherlands’ already thriving health and life sciences cluster.
+It is by far the biggest concentration of cutting-edge medical imaging techniques in Europe.
+As home to the latest innovations in diagnosis-support, it also allows radiologists and nuclear physicians to better examine the anatomical structures and physiological, metabolic and molecular processes of the human body.
 This enables them to select the right treatment for the right patient at the right time.
-Third, a uniquely equipped lab will speed up medical and pharmaceutical research and help reduce the costs of developing new medicines and treatments.
-And finally, a well-established radio-pharmaceutical manufacturer ensures the availability of medical isotopes.
-Eventually, the entire medical world will benefit from this.
+A uniquely equipped lab will speed up medical and pharmaceutical research and help reduce the costs of developing new medicines and treatments.
+To top it all off, a well-established radio-pharmaceutical manufacturer ensures the availability of medical isotopes.

 Guus van Dongen and Bert Windhorst, professors working within the Department of Radiology & Nuclear Medicine at the Amsterdam University Medical Center (Amsterdam UMC), say that “the Imaging Center is a nucleus for improvement of all health-related activities in the Amsterdam Metropolitan Area and beyond”.

 Amsterdam’s reputation as a leader in life sciences and health

 It all started with realising that patients who were going to get an MRI-, CT-, or PET-scan were able to choose from 20 different locations in the Amsterdam Area alone.
 Among those locations were both the VUmc and AMC, which were then still operating as independent academic medical centres.
 By creating one imaging centre, where all techniques are available to support diagnoses, Van Dongen and Windhorst concluded that many challenges would be solved.